 Take a close look at the way tasks are assigned and completed.
 A large backlog can demoralize even the hardest worker, so find ways to keep to-do lists to a manageable size.
 Discuss it with your teams and identify bottlenecks.
 Are tasks being given to the right people- those who can do them quickly and well?
-Is there good communication about start and due dates, priorities and collaboration?
+Is there good communication about the start and due dates, priorities and collaboration?
 The goal is to empower confident, fully trained decision makers at all levels of production.

 Does everyone understand how they fit in?